Download: MOBI Business Plan Template 2021

-(Session 12): Describe in detail how you plan to use the Internet in marketing your product or service.
+(Session 12): Describe in detail how you plan to sell your products or services online.

-(Session 12): Research and identify the key 3rd party E-commerce sites that you will list your product or service on.
-What markets do they serve?
+(Session 12): Research and identify the different channels that you will sell your product or services on.
+Will you list your products or services on any marketplaces or social media platforms?
+What markets do each of these channels serve?
 What is your expectation of sales?

 Section 13: Opening and Marketing